procf/colloids-setup/01-Accessing-Discovery.md

 Discovery is a High-Performance Computing (HPC) cluster managed by the Research Computing section at Northeastern.
 The most up-to-date information about Discovery is available on the [Research Computing Docs](https://rc-docs.northeastern.edu/en/latest/welcome/welcome.html), and you can always email them with any questions at rchelp@northeastern.edu

-This is a guide to getting setup to use the Discovery Cluster at Northeastern University for research in the PRO-CF Group.
+This is a guide to getting setup to use the Discovery Cluster at Northeastern University for research in the Rheoinformatic Group.

 This guide is optimized for macOS.